openops/mom/README.md

 Keeping track of how time is spent is essential to consultants and many professional industries.
 It's the data used to bill clients, and thus make money.
+Without accurate information we struggle to forecast and set ourselves up for future success.
+Everything becomes a guessing game.

-There are a plethora of tools available today which strive to accomplish this goal, but they all seem to fall short.
+There are a plethora of tools available today which strive to accomplish this goal, but they all seem to fall short of our goals.
 Some are very basic and act as little more than an exagerated spreadsheet while others claim to be revolutionary concepts that will bring us new found productivity.
 The problem is that they all expect us to adapt to them, and frankly we just don't have the time or patience.

-MOM aims to have one single goal, which is to find out how you spend your time.
+MOM aims to have one single goal, which is to find out how we spend our time.
-You should not have to learn how to use the tool, it should cater to your instinctive impulses.
-It should go out of it's way to learn how you think so that it can make sure that you are on point.
-It should think like your mom.
+We should not have to learn how to use the tools we use, they should cater to our instinctive impulses.
+MOM will go out of its way to learn how we think so that it can make sure that we are on point.
+It should be there for us, much like a mom.

 #### Software should be designed to evolve